“I love your shirt.” The cab driver says, striking up a conversation.

 Tall, dark, and handsome were words that were created just to describe him.
 Even wearing polo and khakis, you could see the defined muscles of Andre.
 His trademark Drow red eyes seemed softer than most, and his short white hair was always neat and professional.
 Even in the heat of battle.

 Lisa was nothing to frown at either.
 She had the life that most women can’t even dream of.
 Her figure still competes with models even after two children.
 Her naturally curly hair bounces as she moves.
-Her curves were something that Esmeralda secretly jealous of, but it is hard to have a figure like hers when you are training to fight every day.
+Her curves were something that Esmeralda was secretly jealous of, but it is hard to have a figure like hers when you are training to fight every day.

 Lisa pats the seat next to her, and Esmeralda and the children find their places.
 A servant comes out with a tray to deliver bowls of soup for everyone.
 Drow clam chowder.
 Esmeralda licks her lips in approval of the menu so far.

 Esmeralda has never seen the city in such a beautiful light before.
 She’s also never looked out over the city from a house balcony that was easily worth ten times what she planned to make in her lifetime.
-Her body is nourished, and her buzz starting.
+Her body is nourished, and her buzz starts.
 She’s sitting with Lisa going over the events at her house.

 “E, he played you.”